 as $k\to \infty$.

-The definition of $v_{f,\bar{p}}$ in Theorem 2 only depends on the values if $u_{f,\bar{p}}$ on $\mathbb{R}^n_{++}$.
-Hence, it seems to be shown that $v_{f^k,\bar{p}}$ converges to $v_{f,\bar{p}}$ pointwise, here $v_{f^k,\bar{p}}$ is defined in Corollary 2.
-However, there are several technical difficulties, and thus we cannot obtain such a result.
+The definition of $v_{f,\bar{p}}$ in Corollary 2 only depends on the values of $u_{f,\bar{p}}$ on $\mathbb{R}^n_{++}$.
+Hence, it seems to show that $v_{f^k,\bar{p}}$ converges to $v_{f,\bar{p}}$ pointwise, where $v_{f^k,\bar{p}}$ is as defined in Corollary 2.
+However, there are several technical difficulties that mean we cannot obtain such a result.
 Instead, we can show the following result.

 {\bf Corollary 4}.
-In addition to the assumptions of Theorem 3, suppose that $R(f)$ and all $R(f^k)$ are relatively open in $\Omega$.
+In addition to the assumptions of Theorem 2, suppose that $R(f)$ and all $R(f^k)$ are relatively open in $\Omega$.
 Then, $\limsup_{k\to \infty}v_{f^k,\bar{p}}(x)\le v_{f,\bar{p}}(x)$ for every $x\in \Omega$.